Clinical Trials: An overview

 What is a clinical trial?

-Most research in the National Health Service (NHS) involves people, often patients, and is usually referred to as clinical research or medical research.
+Most research in the National Health Service (NHS) involves people, often patients, and is usually referred to as clinical research or medical research to evaluate medical, surgical or behavioural intervention.

 Clinical trials may compare a new medical approach to one that is already available or to a placebo (a substance that has no therapeutic effect) or to no intervention at all.
-Some clinical trials compare interventions that are already available to each other.
+Some clinical trials compare interventions that are already available.

 When a new product or approach is being studied, it is not usually known whether it will be helpful, harmful, or no different from available alternatives (including no intervention).
 The investigators try to work out the safety and efficacy (effectiveness) of the intervention by measuring certain outcomes.
 For example, they can measure how psoriasis or psoriatic arthritis improves by using a scoring system.